cosmic-api/cosmic-docs/source/models.rst

 ``undefined`` respectively.
 In many other languages this distinction does not exist.

-In most implementations, ``null`` may be used in the normalized form to denote an absense of value.
+In most implementations, ``null`` may be used in the native form to denote an absense of value.
 For example, one might set an object property to ``null`` to remove it from the object.
 During serialization, these properties will be omitted.
 The only time where this may cause trouble is if the property is of type ``json``.
 Will the serializer omit it or treat it as an explicit value?